kataw/kataw/test/__snapshot__/parser/expressions/object-literal/unclosed-obj-lit.md

 ✖ Expression expected - start: 10, end: 11
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 10, end: 11 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 10, end: 11 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 10, end: 11
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 10, end: 11 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 10, end: 11

 ```